Sprytile/SprytileDocs/docs/quick-start.md

 ### Tile Grids

 With the basics of building done, let's look at tile grids.
-Tilesets might be made up of tiles in different scales.
-To account for this, Sprytile allows you to paint tiles in different sizes.
+Tilesets might be made up of tiles in different sizes.
+Sprytile uses the concepts of tile grids to allow for this.
 This part of the Sprytile panel allows you to create and organize the grid settings used with the tile map.

 Press the `+` button at the panel and select the newly created entry.
 The settings for this new tile grid can be changed in the boxes below.
-For this tile grid, lets change it to a 16 x 16 tile size.
+For the new grid, lets change it to a 16 x 16 tile size.

 ![Tile Grid Panel](img/tile-grid-panel.png)
 ![Tile Grid Editing](img/tile-grid-edit.png)

 ## Fill Tool

-Looking closely at the last wall we created, we can see that the texture gets very repetitive.
+Looking closely at the last wall we created, the texture repetition is obvious.
 We'll use the smaller 16x16 tile grid we just made to break up the pattern.

 Exit the build tool if you haven't done so yet, and delete the faces of wall we just created.

-??? info "For Blender Newbies"
+??? question "For Blender Newbies"

     To delete faces in Blender, go into the tweak/select tool by pressing `W`.
 Go into face mode by pressing the `3` key.
 Select the faces and delete them by pressing either `X` or `Del`, and then choosing faces.

     Bonus tip: holding down `shift` adds or removes to your selection.
 Holding `ctrl` will select the shortest path from your last selection to the new selection.
 Blender has powerful selection options worth exploring yourself.

 To recreate the wall, we'll use the Sprytile fill tool.
 Select the fill tool from the toolbar, making sure the 16x16 grid is selected.
-The workplane has become bigger, indicating the area the tool will fill.
+The workplane has become bigger, showing the area the tool will fill.

 ![Fill Tool](img/tool-fill.png)